benjaminvyshedskiy/benjaminvyshedskiy/README.md

-- 👋 Hi, I’m benjamin vyshedskiy
+- 👋 Hi, I’m Ben Vyshedskiy
 - 👀 I’m interested in biochemistry, bioinformatics, application of AI in chemistry and biology(Alphafold for example), Stock market data analysis.

 - 📫 How to reach me email: thebennyv@gmail.com